ericoporto/ags-manual-wiki/Tumbleweed.md

 void Verbs.AddExtension(char extension);
 ```

-Used to add a default extension in case the location doesn’t have one.
+Used to add a default extension in case the location doesn't have one.

 ---